-High-resolution DEMs on Earth are generally assessed by comparison with the coordinates of fixed points within the DEM's footprint.
-Quantitative comparison of the deviation between the surface as represented by the DEM and the surface represented by the in situ points serves as a measure of DEM accuracy.
-However, the "ground truth" is largely unknown on Mars.
-In the pipeline presented here, GCPs are marked between stereo pairs, a third geo-referenced image, and a low-resolution DEM.
-However, the 3-D coordinates of GCPs are themselves subject to numerous uncertainties, and hence cannot be used to assess the stereo DEMs representation of ground truth, a problem that applies to all Mars DEMs.
-In order to evaluate the uncertainty in the DEMs produced by our pipeline, we calculated the root mean square error (RMSE) between HiRISE AU DEMs and those already available from the PDS ODE, both against each other and against the lower-resolution HRSC and MOLA DEMs.
+High-resolution DEMs on Earth are generally assessed by comparison with the coordinates of fixed points within the DEM's areal footprint.
+Quantitative comparison of the deviation between the surface as represented by the DEM and the surface represented by the in-situ points serves as a measure of DEM accuracy.
+However, the 'ground-truth' is largely unknown on Mars.
+In the pipeline presented here, GCPs are marked between stereo pairs, a third georeferenced image, and a low-resolution DEM.
+Yet the 3D coordinates of GCPs are themselves subject to numerous uncertainties.
+Therefore, they cannot be used to assess the stereo-DEMs representation of martian ground-truth.
+This problem applies to all Mars DEMs.
+In order to evaluate the uncertainty in the DEMs produced by our pipeline we, calculated the Root-Mean Squared Error (RMSE) between HiRISE AU DEMs and those already available from the PDS ODE, both against each other and against the lower-resolution HRSC and MOLA DEMs.
+Four HiRISE AU DEMs were created using our pipeline and are assessed here.

-Here, we create and assess four DEMs using the AU pipeline.
-Each stereo pair was selected based on the availability of pre-existing PDS HiRISE DEM (PDS DEM hereafter) made from a different stereo pair whose footprints partially or totally intersected those of the stereo pair we processed.
-The four AU DEMs created were made in reference to the widely used D_mars datum value of 3396.19 km.
-The HRSC DEMs, however, are referenced to a value of 3396 km, and so for comparison our DEMs were adjusted by 190 m.
-This adjustment was only made post-production to allow comparison to the HRSC product, but this adjustment can be made at several steps in the AU pipeline if desired.
+Each stereo-pair was selected based on the availability of pre-existing PDS HiRISE DEM (PDS DEM hereafter) made from a different stereo-pair whose footprints partially or totally intersected those of the stereo-pair we processed.
+Each AU DEM created here was made in reference to the D_mars datum value of 3,396.19 km.
+The HRSC DEMs, however, are referenced to a value of 3,396 km and so for comparison our DEMs were adjusted by 190 m.
 Furthermore, DEMs can be created in reference to either the datum ellipsoid or the equipotential areoid (geoid on Earth).
-The HRSC DEMs, for example, come in both da4 (areoid) and dt4 (ellipsoid) versions.
+The HRSC DEMs, for example, come in both da4

+(areoid) and dt4 (ellipsoid) versions.
 The ASP includes a tool (dem_geoid) for converting these datums.
 Conversion allows comparison between our DEMs, PDS HiRISE DEMs (referenced to a local datum and therefore effectively, the areoid), and the da4 HRSC DEMs.
-In total, for the purposes of quality assessment, we produced four AU DEMs from each stereo pair; two DEMs referenced to the ellipsoid and areoid from each of the point clouds before and after the pc align step in the workflow described above (Sect.
-3.1).
+In total, for the purposes of quality assessment, we produced four AU DEMs from each stereo pair; two DEMs referenced to the ellipsoid and areoid from each of the point clouds pre and post the pc_align step in the workflow described above (Section 3).